Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

-With the above shared entangled states and measurements, if the parties can have one round of communication within each group after their measurements in which they share the measurement results, they can win this $(n+m)$-party distributed CHSH game with probability $\cos^2 \frac{\pi}{8}$, similar to the three-party case.
+With the above shared entangled state and measurements, if the parties can have one round of communication within each group after their measurements in which they share the measurement results in order to correct for the possible sign flip $\pm 1$ , they can win this $(n+m)$-party distributed CHSH game with probability $\cos^2 \frac{\pi}{8}$.